 Anthea Smits, CEO The Difference Incubator

-International Women’s Day is a time I usually reflect on two ideas - firstly the incredible place of privilege I find myself in and secondly, those who don’t live with the same privilege who might need our voice.
-I feel like I have the advantage of being able to ride the sacrifice of incredible women and men from history who have fought for the rights of women and I get to eat from the table they paid a massive price for.
+International Women’s Day is a time I usually reflect on two ideas: Firstly the incredible place of privilege I find myself in, and secondly, those who don’t live with the same privilege who might need our voice.
+I feel like I have the advantage of being able to ride the sacrifice of incredible women and men from history who have fought for the rights of women, and I get to eat from the table they paid a massive price for.
 To these men and women who fought for women’s rights today, I say THANK YOU.

 It fascinated us that creative industries aren’t included in Papua New Guinea’s GDP, in fact there is very little data to understand the economic impact of creative industries in PNG.

-This is staggering considering that creative industries represent $US2.250 Billion in the global economy.
+This is staggering considering that creative industries represent US$2.250 billion in the global economy.*

-Other interesting facts from the World Economic Forum’s study found that Creative industries are more inclusive employers employing more youth (15-29 years) than any other sector, employ a higher percentage of women compared to other sectors globally and small business makes up a large portion of this sector as well.
+Other interesting facts from the World Economic Forum’s study found that creative industries are more inclusive employers employing more youth (15-29 years) than any other sector, employ a higher percentage of women compared to other sectors globally and small business makes up a large portion of this sector as well.
 In the US artists are 3.5 times more likely to be self-employed.

-So why is this important?
+Why is this important?
 There’s an old saying we measure what we value.
 The lack of measure around this sector suggests an undervaluing of ancient practice.
 It’s important because when industry is undervalued in a system it doesn’t get the resource or investment required to help it grow to full potential.
-The development of handicrafts and creative industries has further significance because it is often also about preserving traditional cultural knowledge.
-Handicrafts has the opportunity in many economies for the establishment of small business, meaningful sustainable employment, allowing women to stay in community, as well as preserving traditional knowledge and showcasing culture.
-What other value are we missing out on because of our assumptions and bias?

 References: